xster/flutter-wiki/Recipe-Branching-for-Releases.md

 cd $RECIPES_REPO
 ./recipes.py test train
 ```
 12. Commit the two new recipes and all updated test expectations to git.
 Create a new CL with `git cl upload` and get a reviewer from `build/scripts/slave/recipes/flutter/OWNERS`.
+Upon approval, merge the CL.
 13. In flutter/infra, update relevant top level constants in `main.star`:
    - `STABLE_REFS`, a regex to the branch name of the current stable
    - `STABLE_VERSION`, the version element of the recipe filename, e.g. `v1_17_0`